 What is the UPSS Regulation 2019?

-The UPSS Regulation 2019 is an updated section of the Protection of the Environment Act 1997 (POEO 1997).
+The UPSS Regulation 2019 provides implementation details under the Protection of the Environment Act 1997 (POEO 1997).
 It stipulates the correct management and requirements for UPSS operation.

 Information on the POEO 1997 can be found here: